Annuity Riders

 Explaining Riders

 While riders come in many shapes and sizes, they typically fall into two categories: living benefits and death benefits.
 Some of the most advantageous features of annuities, such as monthly income guarantees and lifetime payouts, do not come with off-the-shelf annuity contracts without requiring annuitization.
-For these features, you may be required to purchase additional riders—adding to the fees and potentially inhibiting any growth you require.
+For these features, you may be required to purchase additional riders—adding to the fees and potentially inhibiting growth you may require.
 While living and death benefit riders may make you feel safer, they may not necessarily help you reach your long-term financial goals.

 The definitive guide to retirement income.